 Welcome To The News From the Deep

 In February and March 2016 we conducted a new survey to locate the wreck we call Wreck One in Monte Cristi Bay, on the north coast of the Dominican Republic.
 After two weeks of surveying using our Side Scan Sonar and with the assistance of a local fisherman we located a small wreck.
 We have called this new wreck Wreck Two.
 Currently there are ballast stones, fire bricks and mast rings.
 With the remains only rising 1.6 meters above the seabbed we believe there will be much more buried under the sand.
-Jhn Downing will be leading a tam to survey the wreck in July 2016.
+John Downing and Raimund Krobe, will be leading a tam to survey the wreck in July 2017.

 ADMAT-FRANCE is continuing to provide excellent archival research with a number of new French wrecks being discovered in the French archives by Florence Prudhomme and Dr. François Gendron.
 They are also very close to discovering the identity of The Tile Wreck which still eludes us.
 We know the date range of sinking 1720-1723, the mission and reasons for the granite blocks, the foundry of the French faienceware cargo, the quarry where the granite blocks were excavated, all we need now is the name of the ship.
 All the French research is collated at ADMAT-FRANCE's office which is located in the Institut de Paléontologie Humaine in Paris.

 Our Dominican Republic maritime archaeological field school project, is continuing in December 2016 on The Tile Wreck which sunk in Monte Cristi in the 1720's.
 Information on The Tile Wreck project can be found on this web site www.admat.org.uk/tw1.htm .

 We are currently taking bookings for these wreck projects, so if you are interested in further information, please contact me as soon as possible on: email@example.com